hexindai/s3harding/README.md

 ## Introduction

+A simple sharding strategy based on key sharding.

-A sharding strategy based on MurmurHash algorithm which is used for generating sharding table names
+Rewriting SQL for sharding.
+We can custom any sharding strategy based shard key which is used for generating sharded SQL.
+Currently, shards are logical that all shards are in a database node(this is dumb).
+In future, it will support separate database nodes.

+### Features:

+* Key based sharding (hash based sharding)
+* Only one database node (dumb)

 ## Usage